Final Weeks of the Geftakys Ministry

 The third timeline shows the chronology of issues and events in Omaha, Nebraska.

 Brent started The Assemblyboard when the website went up.
 It was very active in facilitating discussion among Assembly members.
 Its record of history and insights are archived and available for viewing.
-Creative Writing gleans some hilarious creative writing from the board, as well as serious essays and poetry.
+Another Assembly forum was active between September and December 2002 on Rick Ross's Cult Education Institute site.
+The Creative Writing section gleans some hilarious creative writing from the Assemblyboard, as well as serious essays and poetry, and pieces submitted to this site.

 When we, Steve and Margaret Irons, left George's ministry in 1990, we contacted one of the Plymouth Brethren Assemblies where George was formerly involved.
 We learned that he was a problem among them as well.
 If we had known then what we know now, we would never have gotten involved with him nor commended him.
 Those who formerly knew George did not warn anyone about him, and as a result great injury was done to many precious souls.